rushil-ambati/track-driver-ai/docs/docs.md

 Advantages:

-- They provide human understandable representations for information such as detected objects or drivable area
+- They provide human-understandable representations for information such as detected objects or drivable area
-  - This allows for engineers to gain an insight into failure modes of the system
+  - This allows engineers to gain an insight into failure modes of the system
 - Easy parallelisation of development
   - Different teams can work on different aspects of the driving problem simultaneously
 - Easy to integrate prior features of the driving problem at higher ODDs into the system, such as
   - Traffic laws that are explicitly enforced in the planner
-  - Knowledge on vehicle dynamics such as friction and traction
+  - Knowledge of vehicle dynamics such as friction and traction
   - Information that is more difficult to hand-specify such as the appearance of pedestrians can be learned from large annotated datasets
 - Lots of sensor redundancy improves safety
 - Fast development, straight to L5

-Disdavantages:
+Disadvantages:

 - Human designed intermediate representations of driving and driving state are not necessarily optimal
 - Modules are validated independently of one another, meaning residual wasted compute